 Urine Calcium Follows Urine Sodium

 It shows how urine calcium (vertical axis) rises as urine sodium (horizontal axis) rises.
-The rise is far more obvious among stone formers with IH than in normal people.
+The rise is far steeper among stone formers with IH (blue) than in normal people (red).
+Circles show experiments – diet sodium was deliberately altered.
+Triangles show observations – diet sodium and urine calcium varied on their own.

 Urine Calcium and Sodium are Linked in the Proximal Tubule